Seeing is Disbelieving: The Depths and Limits of Fake News and False Beliefs in War

 Seeing is Disbelieving: The Depths and Limits of Factual Misperception in Modern War (with Munqith Dagher and Karl Kaltenthaler).
 Under Review.
 PDF.

-Public Fears of Terrorism, Partisan Rhetoric, and the Foundations of American Interventionism (with Christopher Gelpi and Daniel Kent).
+Putting Terror in its Place: An Experiment on Mitigating Fears of Terrorism Among the American Public (with Christopher Gelpi and Daniel Kent).
+Under Review.
 PDF.

 Rebel Leader Attributes in Civil Wars: Introducing the ROLE Database (with Benjamin Acosta and Reyko Huang).
 PDF.